peterhinch/micropython-micropower/README.md

 from upower import wkup
   # code omitted
 wkup.enable()
-if not usb_connected:
+if not upower.usb_connected:
     pyb.standby()
 ```

 The wkup object has the following methods and properties.
 ``wkup.enable()`` enables the wkup interrupt.
 Call just before issuing ``pyb.standby()`` and after
-the use of any other methods as it reconfigures the pin.
+the use of any other wkup methods as it reconfigures the pin.
-``wkup. wait_inactive()`` Accepts a single optional argument ``usb_connected`` defaulting False:
-if True causes the function to be REPL friendly in its use of ``lpdelay()``.
-This function returns when
-pin X1 has returned low.
-This might be used to debounce the trailing edge of the contact period:
+``wkup. wait_inactive()`` No arguments.
+This function returns when pin X1 has returned low.
+This might be
+used to debounce the trailing edge of the contact period: call ``lpdelay(50)`` after the function returns
-call ``lpdelay(50)`` after the function returns and before entering standby to ensure that contact
-bounce is over.
+and before entering standby to ensure that contact bounce is over.
 ``wkup.disable()`` disables the interrupt.
 Not normally required as the interrupt is disabled
 by the constructor.